Vinson902/RAG/README.md

 - **Batch Optimization**: Efficient processing for multiple embedding requests
 - **Graceful Failures**: Comprehensive exception handling with detailed error responses

-**This microservice demonstrates the complete software development lifecycle**: from design and implementation to containerization and production deployment in a distributed system.
+**This microservice demonstrates the complete software development lifecycle**: from design and implementation to containerization and k3s deployment in a distributed system.

 ---